hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 In doing so, I could help write documentation, or help explain things in a way that would hopefully prevent these failure modes.

 Candidly, I was only partially successful there.
-One thing I should've done differently is recognize that I needed to write a lot more documentation; I tried to pass the documentation off to people as a learning exercise of taking what I taught them and writing it down, but realised too late that this is a learning mode that basically only works for me.
+One thing I should've done differently is recognise that I needed to write a lot more documentation; I tried to pass the documentation off to people as a learning exercise of taking what I taught them and writing it down, but realised too late that this is a learning mode that basically only works for me.
 I've yet to meet someone else who learns optimally this way (although I'm sure they exist); I needed to sit down and write the notes _while_ I taught people, and then write the documentation from that.
 Another thing I should've done differently is I didn't model my thinking flow well enough; there's a fairly predictable flow chart you can follow to mechanically migrate a service, and while I tried to write it out, it ended up looking like "step one... look at the vibes. step two, pick the right solution. step three, just do the thing".